• Learning Center

 The following seven pillars form a practical foundation for customer centricity.

-1. Collect customer feedback and insights
+1. Collect and act on customer feedback

 Customer feedback helps businesses understand what customers need and how those needs evolve.
 Both leadership and frontline teams benefit from listening to customers directly.